megatomAA/OpenStreetMap/README.md

 </code>

 ### Available arguments
-- **-q** - string representation of an address which is the center of the map.
+- **-q** - string representation of the address which is the center of the map.
 Geocoding will be used to get coordinates for this address.
 Example : 9 rue Jeanne Braconnier 92360 MEUDON FRANCE
 - **-coord** - string representation of GPS coordinates (latitude,longitude) for the center of the map.
 Example : 2.2117242,48.7897645
 - **-o** - path to write the generated image.
 - **-cache** - if true, use cache for maps and tiles.
 Default is false
-- **-size** - string representation for image size ({widthInPixels}x{heightInPixels}).
+- **-size** - string representation of image size ({widthInPixels}x{heightInPixels}).
 Default is 512x512
 - **-zoom** - numeric value for zoom.
 (0 to 18).
 Default is 16.
 - **-maptype** - the name of the map style from list : cycle (default), transport, landscape, outdoors, transport-dark, spinal-map, pioneer, mobile-atlas, neighbourhood.
 See [Thunderforest Maps Examples](https://www.thunderforest.com/maps/)
 - **-cleanCache** - if true, clean cache folder before generating map.
 Default is false
-- **-markers** - string representation for a list of markers, pipe separated.
+- **-markers** - string representation of a list of markers, pipe separated.
 Format is : lat,lon,type,label|lat,lon,type,label|lat,lon,type,label.
   - **lat** - latitude, float
   - **lon** - longitude, float
-  - **type** - string representation for marker icon, from list : bullseye, lightblue1, lightblue2, lightblue3, lightblue4, lightblue5, ltblu-pushpin, pink-pushpin, purple-pushpin, red-pushpin, ylw-pushpin, ol-marker-blue, ol-marker-gold, ol-marker-green, ol-marker
+  - **type** - string representation of marker icon, from list : bullseye, lightblue1, lightblue2, lightblue3, lightblue4, lightblue5, ltblu-pushpin, pink-pushpin, purple-pushpin, red-pushpin, ylw-pushpin, ol-marker-blue, ol-marker-gold, ol-marker-green, ol-marker
   - **label** - label for the marker (label, address, description...)